List of monsters in Marvel Comics: Gorgilla

 Gorgilla is a giant ape/human monster.
 He first appeared in Tales to Astonish #12 and was created by Stan Lee and Jack Kirby.

 Gorgilla was originally a 20 ft half-man/half-ape native to the island of Borneo, who is discovered by an expedition seeking the "missing link" between man and apes.
-After Gorgilla saves the expedition from a dinosaur, a Tyrannosaurus rex they, in gratitude, decide to leave the island and never mention Gorgilla.
+After Gorgilla saves the expedition from a Tyrannosaurus rex, the group decides to leave the island and cover up Gorgilla's existence.

-Gorgilla, however, becomes curious about mankind and stows away on a ship bound for New York.
-Gorgilla stops an assassination attempt while in New York, but dies from a fall from the Statue of Liberty.

-This is later corrected and it is revealed that the adventurer Doctor Druid talks Gorgilla down from the Statue of Liberty and ensures that he is returned to Borneo.

-Gorgilla is among those summoned by Yandroth and influenced into attacking the Defenders.
-Gorgilla dropped a building on the Avengers, but is defeated by the Defenders.

-Gorgilla is later deposited on Monster Isle by the Fantastic Four and eventually undergoes a rehabilitation program, which involves him being shrunken down to human size and hypnotically stripped of his powers so as to allow him to enter human society.
-Gorgilla takes up a job as a window cleaner at the Baxter Building and later joins fellow monsters Fin Fang Foom, Elektro, and Googam as part of the "Fin Fang Four" to defeat the microscopic alien conqueror Tim Boo Baa.
+Gorgilla is deposited on Monster Isle by the Fantastic Four and eventually undergoes a rehabilitation program, which involves him being shrunken down to human size and hypnotically stripped of his powers so as to allow him to enter human society.

-During the Monsters Unleashed storyline, Gorgilla, Fin Fang Foom, the Green Thing, and Zzutak confront Kei Kawade in the forest outside his house where they caught him offguard.

 Gorgolla

-Gorgolla is an alien gargoyle monster that first appeared in Strange Tales #74 and was created by Jack Kirby and Dick Ayers.

 Gorgolla is a Stonian from the planet Stonus V and the son of Granitor who ruled the Stonians.
 He led an invasion to Earth centuries ago and arranged for the Stonians to hide out as gargoyles, which they resembled.
-He was seemingly killed by the Stonian army when they were revived, as they had learned peace from observing humanity.
+He is seemingly killed by the Stonian army when they were revived, as they had learned peace from observing humanity.

-Upon hearing about what happened to Gorgolla, his father Granitor sent his legion of assassins to kill the Stonians responsible.

 Gorgolla later turned up alive, having survived and joined the Howling Commandos.

-At some point, Gorgolla relocated to Monster Isle.
-He was among the monsters that attacked Shadowcat and Magik when they came for a mutant girl named Bo.
-Not wanting to keep fighting Gorgolla and the rest of Monster Isle's inhabitants, Magik teleported herself, Kitty Pryde, and Bo back to the Jean Grey Institute for Higher Learning.